JosephABudd/kickzig/main.zig.md

-The local sqlite store is initialized in standalone-sdl.zig and then added to the back-end's startup params so that the back-end has access to the store.
+The local sqlite store is initialized in main.zig and then added to the back-end's startup params so that the back-end has access to the store.

 ## Additions related to Store